IT IS AGREED as follows:

 - each party shall return and make no further use of any equipment, property, Documentation and other items (and all copies of them) belonging to the other party;

-- the Supplier may destroy or otherwise dispose of any of the Customer Data in its possession in accordance with clause 8.3, unless the Supplier receives, no later than 10 days after the effective date of the termination of this agreement, a written request for the delivery to the Customer of the then most recent back-up of the Customer Data.
+- the Supplier may permanently delete or otherwise dispose of any of the Customer Data, unless the Supplier receives, no later than 10 days after the effective date of the termination of this agreement, a written request for the delivery to the Customer of the then most recent back-up of the Customer Data.
 The Supplier shall use reasonable commercial endeavours to deliver the back-up to the Customer within 30 days of its receipt of such a written request, provided that the Customer has, at that time, paid all fees and charges outstanding at and resulting from termination (whether or not due at the date of termination).
 The Customer shall pay (in advance) all reasonable expenses incurred by the Supplier in returning or disposing of Customer Data; and

 - any rights, remedies, obligations or liabilities of the parties that have accrued up to the date of termination, including the right to claim damages in respect of any breach of the agreement which existed at or before the date of termination shall not be affected or prejudiced.

 The Supplier shall have no liability to the Customer under this agreement if it is prevented from or delayed in performing its obligations under this agreement, or from carrying on its business, by acts, events, omissions or accidents beyond its reasonable control, including, without limitation, strikes, lock-outs or other industrial disputes (whether involving the workforce of the Supplier or any other party), failure of a utility service or transport or telecommunications network, act of God, war, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, storm or default of suppliers or sub-contractors, provided that the Supplier: